Ingest Docker Scout vulnerability findings and scan events

 Which Docker Scout findings are imported into Dynatrace?

-• Docker Scout CVE and SBOM data are reported as findings for discovered Docker Hub images based on the organization and repository selection in extension configuration.
+• Docker Scout Common Vulnerabilities and Exposures (CVE) for various Software Bill of Materials (SBOM) components are reported as findings for discovered Docker Hub images based on the organization and repository selection in extension configuration.

-• If no new or updated findings are detected, no findings are ingested.
+• If no new container images are detected, no findings or scan events are ingested.

 Which extension fields are added to the core fields of events ingested from Docker Scout?